aoluwatooni/aoluwatooni/README.md

 ### Hello there 👋, I'm Oluwatooni Adebiyi

-#### IT Business Analyst, Data scientist, Data Engineer, and Software Developer
+#### Business Intelligence Analyst, Data scientist, and Data Engineer.

 - 🔢 I've always been a numbers person since I was little 👶
 - 📊 I love finding insights from data 💙